-Founder of CWF Organization, educator, public speaker
+Founder of CWF Organization, educator, public speaker, author

 My motto: Making a difference through education.
 I would be honored to help you on your path to life enhancement.